Awards

 We have to talk about Bruno

-In a head-scratching decision, the telecast featured a performance of “We Don't Talk About Bruno” from Encanto.
+In a head-scratching decision, the telecast a performance of “We Don't Talk About Bruno” from Encanto.
 The catch is it wasn't nominated for Best Original Song.
 Another song from the movie was nominated.
 So why perform it?
 Because it was the most popular song from a movie in 2021.
 Including it felt strained and uncomfortable, especially with an inserted Megan Thee Stallion that replaced the song's best part!

 Three hosts.
 No jokes.